 Yet the Bible portrays a very different paradigm.
 People are to find their identity in being part of a corporate whole: a lineage, a family or, most importantly, the body of Christ.
 But many of us struggle to apprehend this corporateness.
 For example, most Westerners have no more than a theoretical understanding of Jesus’ claim (Mt 19:6; Mk 10:8) that a husband and wife “are no longer two but one flesh” or Paul’s contention (Ro 12:5) that “we, being many, are one body in Christ, and individually members of one another.”

 One way He is doing this is by restoring the foundation of household unity and identity.
-I theorize that one of the reasons for the homeschool movement (an apparently separate work of God, but one I suspect is linked in God’s coordinated purpose) is to prepare households to function unitedly in the church.
+I theorize that one of the reasons for the home-school movement is to prepare households to function unitedly in the church.
 Historically, as individualism gradually shaped self-perceptions in Western society, the church incrementally lost its awareness of “The Spiritual Power of Ministry Households” (the title of a spoken message from which this chapter springs).

 As God deposited in the nineteenth century church the vision for foreign missions, an insidiously destructive seed began to sprout and flourish.
 Missionary families were concerned about the education of their children.
 As institutional education became the assumed norm, this created a perceived conflict for many missionaries and the agencies that sent them.
 Gradually, an educational infrastructure of missionary boarding schools was developed to meet the seeming need.
 By the twentieth century, it was typical for missionary parents to be separated from their children for extended periods, often beginning at very early ages.
 As special boarding schools for missionaries’ kids (MKs) became more common, a tragic phenomenon became increasingly accepted.
 The children of missionaries were raised as virtual orphans by loving care-givers who did their best.
 But many of the sons and daughters of foreign missionaries became bitter about the sacrifices their parents made.
 Sadly, today there are numerous accounts of MKs who want nothing to do with the Lord, and blame the church for separating them from their parents during a time when, by God’s design, they were supposed to be their parents’ primary ministry (though not their only ministry).